ovh/docs/pages/labs/data-platform/ranger/guide.en-gb.md

 ---
-title: 'Privileges with Ranger'
+title: Privileges with Ranger
-excerpt: 'Learn how to use Apache Ranger'
+excerpt: Learn how to use Apache Ranger
-section: 'Users and Security'
+section: Users and Security
 order: 3
 ---